 Fantastic Signup Bonus with The Sapphire Reserve

-The Chase Sapphire Reserve® currently offers 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-The value of those Ultimate Rewards can be extended by transferring them to one of Chase's transfer partners at a 1:1 ratio.
+The Chase Sapphire Reserve® currently offers 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $900 toward travel when you redeem through Chase Ultimate Rewards® The value of those Ultimate Rewards can be extended by transferring them to one of Chase's transfer partners at a 1:1 ratio.

 To give you an example, converting 50K Ultimate Rewards points to Avios points, you can book award flights from select cities on the US West Coast to Hawaii on American or Alaska for just 25,000 miles round-trip in economy class.
 That could get a couple round-trip flying LA to Hawaii, for free.